mainak4ever/pinterest-clone/README.md

 ### Social Interaction

 - **Follow Users**: Enhances user interaction by enabling the following of other users, enabling a personalized feed of their posts.
-- **Refined Post Search**: Empowers users to conduct refined searches for specific posts using keywords or tags for optimized content discovery.

 ### Profile Customization

 - **Personalized Profiles**: Allows users to edit and customize their profiles when authenticated, enhancing personalization and self-expression.
 - **Automatic Profile Picture Generation**: Dynamically generates profile pictures using the "text-to-image" npm package based on user initials upon registration.

-#### Profile Customization

-Personalize user profiles with unique details, allowing users to curate their digital presence.

 #### Refined Search Experience